grafana/metrictank/docs/operations.md

 Especially for metric persistence messages which flow from primary to secondary nodes: if those have issues, chunks may be saved multiple times when new primaries come online (or get promoted). (see [clustering transport](https://github.com/grafana/metrictank/blob/master/docs/clustering.md))

-Metrictank reports metrics about itself.
+Grafana Metrictank reports metrics about itself.
 See [the list of documented metrics](https://github.com/grafana/metrictank/blob/master/docs/metrics.md)

 ### Dashboard

-You can import the [Metrictank dashboard from Grafana.net](https://grafana.net/dashboards/279) into your Grafana. this will give instant insights in all the performance metrics of Metrictank.
+You can import the [Grafana Metrictank dashboard from Grafana.net](https://grafana.net/dashboards/279) into your Grafana. this will give instant insights in all the performance metrics of Grafana Metrictank.

 ### Useful metrics to monitor/alert on